Yoruko-Tang/ModelGuard/README.md

 training_batch_size=32
 ```

-\[OPTION\]: You can generate the target model if you do not have the target model.
+You need to generate the target model if you do not have the target model.
 Run the following command in shell to train the model with outlier exposure:

 ```shell
 # (defense) Train a target model with outlier exposure
 python defenses/victim/train_admis.py ${X_t} ${w_t} -o ${vic_dir} -b 64 -d ${dev_id} -e 100 -w 4 --lr 0.01 --lr_step 30 --lr_gamma 0.5 --pretrained ${pretrained} --oe_lamb ${oe_lamb} -doe ${oeset}
 ```

 This command will also generate the misinformation model for AM defense.

 ### 2. Define Attack Method
-You can specify the query strategy (KnockoffNet or JBDA-TR) for the attacker from the following two options.
+You can specify the query strategy (KnockoffNet or JBDA-TR) for the attacker from the following two options by running the corresponding command lines in shell.

 1. KnockoffNet